Motor racing: Cool Power wins sizzling Indy 500

 Patrick left her mark on the two biggest and most popular motorsport series in North America, IndyCar and NASCAR, but she could not deliver the Hollywood ending to a story that just might one day end up on the silver screen.

-Announcing last November that she would retire, Patrick planned to bring down the curtain on her career with the “Danica Double”, contesting the Daytona and Indy 500s.
+Announcing last November that she would retire, Patrick planned to bring down the curtain on her career with the “Danica Double”, contesting the Daytona and Indy 500s both ending in crashes.

-As far as swansongs go, February’s Daytona 500 was a bust ending in a wreck.
-The Indy 500 promised the possibility of something special but in the end finished in the exact same way.

 During a 14-year career split between IndyCar and NASCAR it was the Indy 500 that provided most of Patrick’s career highlights and made her one of North America’s most recognizable athletes.